Photo: ACT Alliance/P Jeffrey

 Register today for the full five day experience from 16 - 20 June.

-Students can sign up for the two day Operation Refugee Lite.
+Students can register for the two day Operation Refugee Lite.

 Read the Kete to get a head start on your preparations.